 Living in Montana I wear Kinko gloves about 80 percent of the days I am out skiing.
 And when it gets really cold like -30 cold I rock mittens with boiled wool liners for those unbearable mornings.
 Montana is a different ball game altogether when it comes to staying warm.

-The Guide Glove also comes in the Trigger Mitt version.
+These First Ascent Gloves also come in Trigger Mitt version.
 For anyone looking for a bit more warmth.

 Overall if you are looking for a tough, durable, and warm pair of gloves to add to your kit be sure to try on a pair of Eddie Bauer First Ascent Guide Gloves ($149.99), your hands will thank you!